 For example:

-- Painful sex and / or difficulty with penetration, including fears and anxiety about intercourse
+- Painful sex and / or difficulty with penetration, including fears and anxiety about sex

 - Premature ejaculation